Scaling Agents for Computer Use: Background

-However, implementing trajectory-level BoN is non-trivial because trajectory evaluation is still a fundamental challenge.
+However, wide scaling is non-trivial because trajectory evaluation is still a fundamental challenge.
 Most existing benchmarks such as OSWorld \citep{xie2024osworldbenchmarkingmultimodalagents}, WindowsAgentArena \citep{bonatti2024windowsagentarenaevaluating}, and AndroidWorld \citep{rawles2025androidworlddynamicbenchmarkingenvironment} use evaluation scripts written by humans which cannot be scaled.
 In contrast, work on web-agent benchmarks, a subset of CUA focused on browsers, has explored using vision-language models (VLMs) as judges \citep{he2024webvoyagerbuildingendtoendweb,deng2023mind2webgeneralistagentweb,xue2025illusionprogressassessingcurrent}.
 However, these judges are typically tuned for the web domain, require human-defined rubrics, and do not generalize well to the broader tasks faced by CUAs.
 In addition, aligning such judges with human judgment requires substantial manual effort, such as in Mind2Web 2 \citep{gou2025mind2web2evaluatingagentic} that achieved 99\% agreement using code-generated rubrics but still relied on extensive human verification.
 Moreover, all these evaluation methods only work with a single trajectory.
-Our work aims to augment trajectory-level BoN to handle trajectory evaluation by (1) improving trajectory understanding by converting trajectories into a behavior narrative that describes what an agent did and (2) comparing trajectories using the behavior narratives to effectively distinguish the best.
+Our work aims to implement a judge to handle trajectory evaluation by (1) improving trajectory understanding by converting trajectories into a behavior narrative that describes what an agent did and (2) comparing trajectories using the behavior narratives to effectively distinguish the best.